tinker-engine/tinker-rfcs/draft/XXXX-configuration_handling/README.md

 The meta-configuration schema will be formalized in such a way that the format can be presented in documentation easily, and so that configurations can be validated at runtime.

-A tool such as JSON Schema may be the right tool for this.
+JSON Schema may be the right tool for this.
+With such a defined schema, Tinker Engine could validate a configuration file before any further processing is done, detecting "syntax" errors and other deficiencies, guiding users to a valid, sensical configuration that can then be submitted for processing and execution.

+There are tools that can convert a JSON schema specification into documentation.
+This will ease the documentation burden, both on the developers and users.

 #### Simple configuration